Instant Pot Tea: 2 Recipes for Perfect Brews

 • Separate Silicone Ring: Tea, especially chai, can absorb flavors.
 Consider having a dedicated silicone sealing ring for sweet dishes or teas to prevent your chai from tasting like your last curry.

-• Adjust Spices: Chai is personal!
+• Adjust Spices: Chai is personal.
 Feel free to adjust the quantity of spices to suit your taste.
 A pinch of cinnamon or a star anise can also be added.

 • Scaling: The Instant Pot is excellent for making larger batches for parties.
 Simply scale the ingredients proportionally, ensuring you don’t exceed the “Max Fill” line.